Using Cloud Storage with a JFrog Artifactory filestore

 Acquire interoperable storage access keys

-To use Cloud Storage with Artifactory, turn on the Google Cloud Storage Interoperability API.
+To use Cloud Storage with Artifactory, turn on the Cloud Storage Interoperability API.
 This API is enabled per project member, not per project.
 Each member can set a default project and maintain their own access keys.

 Once the API is enabled, use the Cloud Storage console to obtain your access key and access secret.
 You will use these values for the corresponding parameters in Artifactory when you configure it to use Cloud Storage: